ethereum-optimism/community-hub/src/docs/developers/bedrock/wallet-upgrade.md

 ## Transaction fees

 In OP Mainnet (and most other OP Stack chain) transaction fees include both an [L1 data fee](../build/transaction-fees.md#estimating-the-l1-data-fee) and an [L2 execution fee](../build/transaction-fees.md#the-l2-execution-fee).
-To display the entire estimated cost of a transaction to your users we recommend you [use the SDK](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/sdk-estimate-gas).
+To display the entire estimated cost of a transaction to your users we recommend you [use the SDK](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/sdk-estimate-gas) or [@eth-optimism/fee-estimation](https://github.com/ethereum-optimism/optimism/tree/develop/packages/fee-estimation) if you need to optimize for JS performance.

 In Bedrock we support [EIP 1559](https://eips.ethereum.org/EIPS/eip-1559).
 Therefore, the L2 execution fee is composed of two components: a fixed (per-block) base fee and a user selected priority fee.